Full-Time: Yes | Online Options: No

-Marquette University offers one of the top M.A. programs in International Affairs in the United States.
+Marquette University offers one of the top Master's in International Affairs graduate programs in the United States.
 The program is as rigorous as it is flexible, and provides a strong foundation for further graduate or law study, as well as for careers in government or in non-governmental organizations which require an understanding of international politics and political economy.

 No official deadline exists for the political science or international affairs master's programs.
 However, applications submitted after the Graduate School's official financial aid deadlines will be considered only as space permits, even if the applicant is not requesting financial aid.
 The deadlines for financial aid consideration are Feb.
 15 for the following fall term and Nov.
 15 for the following spring term.